Lydia-England/ncl-tools/docs/tools/password-cracking-tools.md

 - `john`
 - [Writeup of Cracking Encrypted PDFs](https://blog.didierstevens.com/2017/12/26/cracking-encrypted-pdfs-part-1/)

+---

 ## Windows Hashes
   - LM, NTLM, Net-NTLMv2
   - Output from `hash-identifier` may look like: `SAM - (LM_hash:NT_hash)`
   - [Article on cracking Windows hashes](https://medium.com/@petergombos/lm-ntlm-net-ntlmv2-oh-my-a9b235c58ed4)

+---

+# Terminology

+For a more detailed description of the terminology of password cracking (hashing, salting, peppering, and lots of encryption algorithms), [check out this article from the Guardian](https://www.theguardian.com/technology/2016/dec/15/passwords-hacking-hashing-salting-sha-2).